Eggheads (game show): Subjects

 Music and Film & Television were introduced in Autumn 2008 through a split of the Entertainment category.
 Subjects can appear in any order, although at least one of Sport, Music or Film & Television will appear in every episode.
 Despite the splitting of the Entertainment category, Music and Film & Television can appear in the same episode, sometimes consecutively.

 "Eggheads"

 In the first eight series, the team consisted of only five Eggheads who each appeared in every episode and did not rotate.
 At the end of 2008, a sixth Egghead was added and appearances rotated.
-From series 15, five of eight possible Eggheads appear each episode, and later in 2016, two brand-new Eggheads (one male and one female) joined the panel after a spin-off series entitled Make Me an Egghead.
-Currently, there are 8 Eggheads (6 male and 2 female): Kevin Ashman, Chris Hughes, Barry Simmons, Pat Gibson, Steve Cooke, Olav Bjortomt, Lisa Thiel and Beth Webster and they currently appear on Channel 5.
+From series 15, five of eight possible Eggheads appeared in each episode, and later in 2016, two Eggheads joined the panel after a spin-off series entitled Make Me an Egghead.
+At the conclusion of the last series, there were 7 Eggheads: Kevin Ashman, Barry Simmons, Pat Gibson, Steve Cooke, Olav Bjortomt, Lisa Thiel and Beth Webster and they currently appear on Channel 5.